freak2810/freak2810/README.md

 ## 🐾 Next Steps:

-Since you have made it till the end (almost), why dont you show me some love by
+Since you have made it till the end (almost), why don't you show me some love by

 - 👨🏼‍🏫 - Suggest or Mentor me so I can get better at what I do.
 - 🖥️ - Offer some work maybe.